-- 1. Plan-this is the strategic, cerebral aspect of SCM that extends across the entire gamut of operations from concept to after-sales product support, replete with all of the necessary feedback mechanisms and metrics to monitor successful execution. - 2.
-Source-this is about locating the optimum suppliers and then implementing all of the necessary pricing, delivery, quality control, payment, and logistics processes to obtain the necessary supplies at the right time, at the right place, and at the right price. - 3.
-Make-this refers to the manufacturing phase with all the issues related to manufacturing schedules, availability of supplies, testing, packaging, and delivery that require extensive monitoring and analysis, relative to predefined metrics, to ensure that production, quality, and productivity expectations are being met. - 4.
-Deliver-this is the getting_the_goods_to_the_customer "logistics" phase, which involves customer order coordination, warehousing, dealing with distributors, finding the best carriers, and the like. - 5.
+- 1. Plan-this is the strategic, cerebral aspect of SCM that extends across the entire gamut of operation from concept to after-sales product support, replete with all of the necessary feedback mechanism and metrics to monitor successful execution. - 2.
+Source-this is about locating the optimum suppliers and then implementing all of the necessary pricing, delivery, quality control, payment, and logistics processes to obtain the necessary supplie the right time, at the right place, and at the right price. - 3.
+Make-this refers to the manufacturing phase with all the issues related to manufacturing schedul availability of supplies, testing, packaging, and delivery that require extensive monitoring and analysis, relative to predefined metrics, to ensure that production, quality, and productivity expectations are being met. - 4.
+Deliver-this is the getting-the-goods-to-the-customer "logistics" phase, which involves customer order coordination, warehousing, dealing with distributors, finding the best carriers, and the like. - 5.
 Return-this is the only "backward" process in SCM and involves dealing with customer issues, in particular defective, undelivered, or delivered-too-late goods.